Lynching of George Armwood: Details of the crime

-Sheriff's Deputy Norman Dryden was concerned about the potential for violence on the afternoon of October 17, and he approached Edward Young, commander of the Princess Anne chapter of the American Legion asking that legionnaires be made available to help preserve order.
+Sheriff's Deputy Norman Dryden was concerned about the potential for violence on the afternoon of October 17, and he approached Edward Young, commander of the Princess Anne chapter of the American Legion, asking that legionnaires be made available to help preserve order.

 Later that day, an angry crowd of 1000 gathered outside the jail on Williams Street.
-Judge Duer spoke to the crowd and asked them not to harm Armwood saying he held the members of the crowd "to their honor."
+Judge Duer spoke to the crowd and asked them not to harm Armwood, saying he held the members of the crowd "to their honor."
 Dryden, Johnson, and 23 other officers were watching the jailhouse that evening.
 The police fired tear gas in an attempt to disperse the crowd.
 When the police ran out of tear gas, the crowd broke open the jailhouse doors, using two fifteen-foot timbers as battering rams.
 The crowd knocked Capt.
-Johnson unconscious, took the keys to the cells from Deputy Dryden, and headed to the second floor cells where George Armwood and other black prisoners were held.
+Johnson, unconscious, took the keys to the cells from Deputy Dryden and headed to the second-floor cells where George Armwood and other black prisoners were held.

-The mob found Armwood hiding under his mattress, and tied a noose around his neck.
+The mob found Armwood hiding under his mattress and tied a noose around his neck.
 Armwood was dragged down the steps out of the jail, beaten, stabbed, and kicked as the crowd tied him to the back of a truck and took him to a nearby property where he was hanged.
-After Armwood was dead, the mob dragged the body back to the courthouse on the corner of Prince and Williams Street where the body was hanged from a telephone pole and burned.
+After Armwood was dead, the mob dragged the body back to the courthouse on the corner of Prince and Williams Street, where the body was hanged from a telephone pole and burned.
 After the body was extinguished, it was moved and left in Hayman's Lumber yard until authorities gathered it the following morning.

 Aftermath

-Two years later, a grand jury heard testimony from 42 witnesses to the lynching, including twelve black men who were held in the jail.
+Two years later, a grand jury heard testimony from 42 witnesses to the lynching, including twelve black men who were held in jail.
 Although state police officers personally identified nine men as acting leaders of the mob, a local grand jury declined to indict anyone for Armwood's murder.

 Lane then ordered the National Guard to Salisbury and to arrest suspected lynchers.
-Twelve men were named as being members of the mob that lynched Armwood and rioting followed, clashing with the National Guard.
-Four men were tried in Somerset County but the jury ordered them released and dismissed the case.
+Twelve men were named as being members of the mob that lynched Armwood, and rioting followed, clashing with the National Guard.
+Four men were tried in Somerset County, but the jury ordered them released and dismissed the case.